How to remove Excel passwords (all 6 types)

 That’s it.
 It pretty much serves no security purpose.
 Nice and simple.

 As noted above, Excel files are just text files that are written in a specific format, which Excel can interpret.
-So, if we can edit the code, we can remove the password.
+So, if we can edit the text, we can remove the password.

 Excel does not store the password itself within the file.
 Instead, it uses an algorithm to create an adjusted code; then it stores the adjusted code within the file.